Sweden holds election amid concerns over energy bills, crime

 “The threat is very strong from the right,” she said.

-The Sweden Democrats, a right-wing populist party that takes a hard line against immigration, is on the rise as other parties move closer to its approach.
+The Sweden Democrats, a right-wing populist party that takes a hard line against immigration and crime, is on the rise as other parties move closer to its approach.
 The prime minister herself campaigned on promises to increase the police force.

 The Sweden Democratic party was founded by people from the neo-Nazi movement decades ago.
 They party has sought a more moderate course but many Swedes remain wary of that shift.
 When the party first won seats in parliament in 2010, other parties refused to work with them.